Combating Ageism in Health Care

 Report Age Discrimination in Health Insurance

-If you face age discrimination in your health insurance coverage or services, consider reporting it to your insurance company's state insurance regulators or seek advice from legal experts or advocacy groups to address the issue.
+If you experience age discrimination in your health insurance coverage or services, consider reporting it to your insurance company's state insurance regulators or seek advice from legal experts or advocacy groups.

 Anti-Ageism Policies